 If you’re new to project-based learning, or recently went through training, you may find yourself confused about what actually happens during a PBL.
 The answer is a lot of different things.
 As students begin to inquire about the things you’ve listed as “need to know” for the project, they will participate in a variety of activities.
+Keep reading to learn more about the project-based learning structure.

 Traditional Lesson Structure